burnsy-simple/wacky-races/README.md

 go build
 ./raceService.exe

+This service has been built and tested with go 1.9.2 on 64-bit Windows

 Possible improvements:
  - unit tests
  - use web sockets to push race updates to the index page.
 Too late now..